 Rebellion show a number of cases of sol-diers who were discovered to be women, Doubtless there were many suspected.
 In Fox's "Regimental Losses" the following name Frances Day.
+Second Michigan, Company F, "Frank-lin Thompson;" deserted.
+Charges of de-sertion removed by house committee on military affairs, Washington, Feburary, 1587, the soldier having had a good rec-ord and fought well in several battles, but proved to be a woman; real name, Miss Seelye.

-instances are given.

-Forty-sixth Pennsylvania, Company D,

-"Charles D. Fuller," detected as being a
+Fox's Regimental Losses the following instances are given.
+Forty-sixth Pennsylvania, Company D, "Charles D. Fuller," detected as being a female; discharged.

-female; discharged.